ecbush/xenoGI/README.rst

 What the steps do
 ~~~~~~~~~~~~~~~~~

 * ``parseGenbank`` runs through the genbank files and produces input files that are used by subsequent code.
+This step pulls out every CDS feature that has a ``/translation`` tag.
+The fields that are recorded (if present) are locus_tag, protein_id, product (that is gene description), and chromosomal coordinates as well as the protein sequence.
+If the parameter ``dnaBasedGeneTrees`` is True, the DNA sequence for each gene is kept as well.

 * ``runBlast`` does an all vs. all protein blast of the genes in these strains.
 The number of processes it will run in parallel is specified by the ``numProcesses`` parameter in the parameter file.
 Before running a particular comparison, runBlast checks to see if the output file for that comparison already exists (e.g. from a previous run).
 If so it skips the comparison.